-The location of the major active fault zones in the general vicinity of the San Diego NWR, including the Rose Canyon Fault Zone, Elsinore Fault Zone, and San Jacinto Fault Zone, are illustrated in Figure 4-7.
-The nearest of these active fault zones is the Rose Canyon Fault Zone which trends northwest to southeast and is located approximately six miles from the Del Mar Mesa Vernal Pool

-Unit and about 15 miles to the northwest of the Otay-Sweetwater Unit.
+The location of the major active fault zones near the San Diego NWR, including the Rose Canyon Fault Zone, Elsinore Fault Zone, and San Jacinto Fault Zone, are illustrated in Figure 3-7.
+The nearest of these active fault zones is the Rose Canyon Fault Zone which trends northwest to southeast and is located about six miles from the Del Mar Mesa Vernal Pool Unit and about 15 miles to the northwest of the Otay-Sweetwater Unit.
 It is estimated that the maximum probable earthquake expected to occur on the Rose Canyon Fault would be of a magnitude 6.25 (Dudek & Associates 1996).
-The other active fault in the region is the Elsinore Fault, which occurs between 30 and 35 miles from the Otay-Sweetwater Unit.
+The other active fault in the region is the Elsinore Fault, which is located about 30 and 35 miles from the Otay-Sweetwater Unit.
 The maximum probable earthquake expected to occur on this fault would be of a magnitude 6.75.
-The La Nacion Fault Zone, which lies approximately six to eight miles to the west of the Otay-Sweetwater Unit, is considered potentially active.
-Smaller localized faults, most of which are older than 1.6 million years, are also illustrated in Figure 4-7.
-Within the Otay-Sweetwater Unit, a northwest to southeast trending localized fault extends through the McGinty Mountain area and an east-west trending localized fault occurs in the general vicinity of the Del Mar Mesa Vernal Pool Unit (California Department of Conservation 2010a).
+The La Nacion Fault Zone, which lies about six to eight miles to the west of the Otay-Sweetwater Unit, is considered potentially active.
+Smaller localized faults, most older than 1.6 million years, are also illustrated in Figure 3-7.
+Within the McGinty Mountain area and an east-west trending localized fault occurs in the general vicinity of the Del Mar Mesa Vernal Pool Unit (California Department of Conservation 2010a).